 On the corners, the tyres never encouraged understeer.
 Our crew members tested the tyres cornering abilities in a controlled environment by pushing the car to the limits but no one emphasised scary understeer moments.
 Mind you, the Ford Freestyle has a great suspension setup which helps a lot in such conditions.

 As far as braking is concerned, the car always attained halt before the expected point of halt.
-Although the great brakes do the magic of halting this ~1.1-ton crossover but it is the tyres do all the communications and fights with the surface in question.
+Although the great brakes do the magic of halting this ~1.1-ton crossover, yet it is the tyres which do all the communications and fights with the surface in question.
 This Ford Freestyle is our editor Viraj’s daily driver and he has been through many panic braking situation as we know how traffic works in a country like India.
 Till date, he had countable numbers of situations in single-digit when the ABS had to kick-in and take over the situation which says everything out about the grip level.
 On that note, these Goodyear Assurance Triplemax tyres have left no room for complains/objections.

 Wet Grip –